 I would almost consider this a form of “Folk Art” being they were handmade from ordinary people.

-Are Trench Art Collectables
+Are, Trench Art Collectibles

 Supposedly trench art started to be noticed as “future collectibles” during and after the 1st & 2nd world wars.
-The majority of Trench Art (as the story goes) were made because by pure BOREDOM.
+The majority of Trench Art (as the story goes) were made because of pure BOREDOM.
 Some even say, soldiers made them as a MEMENTO of their time served in the war, or maybe their personal art could be just traded for much needed usable goods, like Food.

-This phenomena continued for many years after the war with civilians making their own form of trench art because like I said the abundant supply of leftover war material. “brass, copper and or steel”
+This phenomenon continued for many years after the war with civilians making their own form of trench art because like I said the abundant supply of leftover war material. “brass, copper and or steel”

 This art is a little on the funky looking side and not for everybody’s taste, but most of these items do have a good, bad, or ugly story to tell by people that know firsthand what wars are really like.